nahwar/gamedb/README.md

 **Note:** At least one of `obj` or `message` must be provided. `phantom` is required.

 ## Data Models
+The system includes three main data models: Object, Message, and Phantom.
+These models should cover the most common use cases for asynchronous multiplayer interactions.
+Adding new models or fields can be done with minimal changes to the existing codebase.

 ### Object
 Represents a game object with position and rotation.
+Can be used for items, structures, or markers placed by players.

 | Field   | Type   | Description                          |
 |---------|--------|--------------------------------------|